 For Cultural Trips:

-From The London Eye, The National Gallery and Tower of London, there are plenty of tourist attractions in London.
+Beginning with The London Eye, The National Gallery and Tower of London, there are plenty of tourist attractions in London.
 The world-famous British Museum, Natural History Museum, the EDF Energy London Eye, Madame Tussauds, Buckingham Palace are just some of the many fantastic attractions to try whilst studying in London.

 For Music Lovers:

-There are thousands of concert halls, museums, restaurants and cinemas for you to visit.
+There are thousands of concert halls, museums, restaurants, and cinemas for you to visit.
 Absorb the buzz of London city life and watch world famous bands and DJ’s perform in London on a nightly basis.
-With areas like Camden, and Hoxton boasting an influential and vibrant youth culture, there is definitely no shortage of things to do on a Friday night!
+With areas like Camden and Hoxton boasting an influential and vibrant youth culture, there is definitely no shortage of things to do on a Friday night!

 For Sports Fanatics:

 Sports enthusiasts will also be spoilt for choice.
-Cricket lovers will be drawn to the iconic Lord’s cricket ground, while rugby fans will enjoy a trip to Twickenham.
+Cricket lovers will be drawn to the iconic Lord’s cricket ground, while rugby fans will definitely enjoy a trip to Twickenham.
 A number of premiership football teams play in the capital, and the monumental new 90,000-capacity Wembley stadium, in north London, will take your breath away.
 There are also plenty of opportunities to play sports in and around the city.